Quart

 The quart (symbol: qt) is a unit of volume equal to a quarter of a gallon.
 Three kinds of quarts are currently used: the liquid quart and dry quart of the US customary system and the imperial quart of the British imperial system.
-All are roughly equal to one liter.
 It is divided into two pints or (in the US) four cups.
 Historically, the size of a quart has varied with the different values of gallons over time, and in the case of the dry quart, in reference to different commodities.

 Name

 The term comes from the Latin quartus (meaning one-quarter) via the French quart.
 However, although the French word quart has the same root, it frequently means something entirely different.
 In Canadian French in particular, the quart is called pinte, while the pint is called chopine.

 History

 Since gallons of various sizes have historically been in use, the corresponding quarts have also existed with various sizes.